lorrli274/next/courses/community/Google-s Python Class/lessons/Sorting/02-Custom Sorting With key=.md

 print sorted(strs, key=MyFn)  ## ['wa', 'zb', 'xc', 'yd']
 ```

-To use key= custom sorting, remember that you provide a function that takes one value and returns the proxy value to guide the sorting.
-There is also an optional argument "cmp=cmpFn" to `sorted()` that specifies a traditional two-argument comparison function that takes two values from the list and returns negative/0/positive to indicate their ordering.
-The built in comparison function for strings, ints, ... is cmp(a, b), so often you want to call `cmp()` in your custom comparator.
-The newer one argument key= sorting is generally preferable.
+To use `key=` custom sorting, remember that you provide a function that takes one value and returns the proxy value to guide the sorting.
+There is also an optional argument "`cmp=cmpFn`" to `sorted()` that specifies a traditional two-argument comparison function that takes two values from the list and returns negative/0/positive to indicate their ordering.
+The built in comparison function for `strings`, `ints`, ... is `cmp(a, b)`, so often you want to call `cmp()` in your custom comparator.
+The newer one argument `key=` sorting is generally preferable.